Clemapfel/crisp/README.md

 This makes debugging, filter design or just understanding/explaining your own algorithms much easier and more intuitive.

+`crisp` is **fast AND flexible**
++ images live in ram and are operated upon by the CPU
++ very easy to understand and interface with.
+Allows for high flexibility
++ textures live in vram and are operated upon by the GPU
++ harder to interact with, textures make up for this by being extremely fast as they make full use of hardware-acceleration
++ all algorithms work on textures and images just the same

 `crisp` is **well documented**<br>
 + [full tutorials](#tutorial) are available for all features
 + examples with images are provided whenever possible